 Thousands of women and men made direct contact with potential employers at the first digital job fair in Tunisia.
 It was a great success for both sides.

 Learning from role models and making contacts - this extraordinary opportunity has been offered to young artists through the art master class “Made-In-Nigeria”.
-Their works will now be exhibited from May 16 to 20 in cooperation with the NGC in Abuja.

 It’s not just adults who come back to Kosovo after spending longer periods abroad.
 Families, and especially their children, often find this hugely challenging.
 The German Information Centre for Migration, Vocational Training and Career (DIMAK) in Pristina offers support to everyone.
 Ramadan Islami, a DIMAK coordinator, explained more in an interview.